Building Your First Waterfall & Frequency Plot

 Figure 11: Using a Different Stream Channel in GNU Radio

-You should now be able to run this the same as we did in 3.4. and see a simlar new window appear.
+You should now be able to run this the same as you did before and see a similar new window appear.

 Now we are going to make our GNU Radio script waterfall & frequency plot sink work using two channels; the Tx-A & Rx-A and Tx-C & Rx-C. We need to use two SMA connectors now to make an external loop for each channel, shown in Figure 11 below.